10 Most In-Demand Skills in Finland for 2026

 Explore Related Training:

-For L&D professionals designing performance gap assessments for Finnish analytics teams, the most critical skill gaps typically sit at the intersection of modern cloud data warehousing (Snowflake, BigQuery, Databricks), business intelligence tooling (Power BI, Tableau), and data quality engineering with tools like dbt.
-Finland needs 130,000 new IT hires by 2030, and data roles are among the fastest-growing segment within that projection, making structured training investment now a high-return decision for any data-reliant Finnish organisation.
+Professionals with the must-have skills for data scientists in 2026, including cloud data warehousing (Snowflake, BigQuery, Databricks), business intelligence tooling (Power BI, Tableau), and data quality engineering with tools like dbt, are the most sought-after data professionals in Finland's market.
+Finland needs 130,000 new IT hires by 2030, and data roles are among the fastest-growing segment.

 Technology, Financial Services & Insurance, Retail & E-commerce, Manufacturing & Logistics, Public Sector Analytics, Healthcare Data